24 October . 2018

 Fast-forward to 2018, and Rancho Sienna has indeed become one of the most successful master-planned communities in Central Texas, winning “Community of the Year” awards from the Home Builders Association of Greater Austin and the Austin Business Journal several times.

-Immediately after its purchase of Rancho Sienna, Newland Communities began creating a master-planned vision that has unfolded over the past five years.
+Immediately after its purchase of Rancho Sienna, Newland began creating a master-planned vision that has unfolded over the past five years.

 It began with a re-grand opening celebration in 2014, showcasing the Sienna House amenity center and Sienna Trail Park.
 The grand opening also debuted a new model home village, signaling Newland’s commitment to offering a wide variety of home styles and price ranges by some of the nation’s leading homebuilders.